meet your knitting instructor

 about the photos on this page

 I believe in giving craft artists credit whenever possible.
 I’m wearing a batik dress sewn from fabric made by Anwar Baat (Gujarat, India), with whom I studied in 2018 at his home studio.
 I knit my seed-stitch shawl in alpaca sport weight from a local fiber producer (but I’ve forgotten which).
-Asheville photographer Eliza Bell Photography made this portrait on my 40th birthday, in the Pisgah National Forest close to where we live.
+Asheville photographer Eliza Bell Photography made these portraits for my 40th birthday, in the Pisgah National Forest close to where we live.
+The rocks are older than dinosaurs.